Determine the Best Record Maching Method for Your Use Case

 From the Data Set Editor, in Tabs view, click the Element Details tab.

 Select the Record Matching Method to use during deployment.
-All records require use of an AppOps Release virtual external ID, AppOps Release composite external ID, or Salesforce external ID.
-Refer to the topics on expanded upsert capabilities for more information about AppOps Release’s custom upsert capabilities.
-These a Records are available:
+All records require use of an Release virtual external ID, Release composite external ID, or Salesforce external ID.
+Refer to the topics on expanded upsert capabilities for more information about Release’s custom upsert capabilities.

 The default record matching method at the time of installation is Virtual External ID.
 To change the default record matching method, navigate to Setup > Objects and Fields > Object Manager > Data Set > Fields & Relationships > Upsert Record Handling and select a new default in the Values table.